 Reach the Peak Project Continues

 This summer will be the final season of the trail restoration portion of the multi-year Reach the Peak trail project.
-When restoration work is progress, usually July through October, access to Lassen Peak will be limited or closed as necessary.
+When restoration resumes on June 2, 2014, access to Lassen Peak will be limited or closed as necessary.
 Closure of this route at anytime is possible throughout the season.
 The trail will be closed at "Grandview", approximately 1.3 miles from the peak parking lot and open to the summit only on selected dates.
 Read more about Reach the Peak, or watch the Reach the Peak video.

 Current Lassen Peak Trail Status

 Message will be updated upon a change in status

-Lassen Peak trail OPEN for Winter Mountaineering.
-Scroll down and read the "Be Prepared For the Season" section.
+Lassen Peak trail is PARTIALLY OPEN to the Grandview (1.3 miles).
+Scroll down and read the "Safety and Preparedness" section.
 Please make every effort to travel over exposed areas of trail or over the snow to prevent damage to swtichbacks.

 Lassen Peak 2014 Access Dates

 Lassen Peak trail restoration project will continue throughout the summer.
-Work will resume May 27, 2014.
-At that date, the trail will be closed at Grandview ,approximately 1.3 miles from the trail head, then open to the summit (2.5 miles) only on the following dates (weather dependent):
+Work will resume June 2, 2014.
+On that date, the trail will be closed to all travel at Grandview ,approximately 1.3 miles from the trailhead.
+The trail will be open to the summit (2.5 miles) only on the following dates (weather dependent):

 - Friday, June 13 through Sunday, June 15 (Father's Day weekend)